 Intro Text

-After your exam window closes our staff will review the Honorlock recordings and notify you of students who demonstrate suspicious behavior.
+After your exam window closes our staff will review any exam sessions in the virtual proctoring platform, Honorlock, and notify you of students who demonstrate suspicious behavior.

 Determining whether a student has committed academic misconduct, and appropriate next steps, remains at your discretion as the course instructor.
 When you receive our report of suspicious behavior, review the recording to determine whether misconduct occurred.